hkbakke/rsync-backup/README.md

 Place a file called `rsync-backup.conf` in the directory root.
 An example config is included for reference.

-### Create a configuration and rules file
+### Create the configuration and rules files
 Place a configuration file and a rsync rules-file in the conf.d directory for each backup job.
-Please see the example configuration file for additional explanations.
+Please see the example files for additional explanations.

 * The configuration file must be called: `<config>.conf`